Rangers too much for rival Devils 5-2

 Andy Greene and Kenny Agostino scored and Cory Schneider had 29 saves for the Devils.

-Both teams sat key players with the league’s trade deadline two days away.
-The Devils traded defenseman Ben Lovejoy to Dallas for defenseman Connor Carrick and a third-round pick earlier in the day and also kept out forward Marcus Johansson.
+The Devils were in a similar situation to the Rangers.
+They traded defenseman Ben Lovejoy to Dallas for defenseman Connor Carrick and a third-round pick earlier in the day and also kept out forward Marcus Johansson.

+“We have guys playing roles they’re not used to playing,” coach John Hynes said.
+“You get a guy like Lovejoy who’s out.
+We’ve got continue with those guys.
+You’ve got guys learning on the job, playing different roles.”

 Trailing 3-0 in the third period, the Devils scored when Agostino got his third of the season at 2:20.
 He took advantage of a turnover in the Rangers’ zone to score his first goal with the Devils.